 Waiting for the Doctor, after a nurse has checked my oxygen levels, put me on a scale, written down my issues on her note pad, the examining room is as basic as the intake procedure.

 There are some Q tips in a little jar next to the sink.
 There is an examination table with a paper sheet on top of it..There is a secure box for used needles, a few magazines in a little rack on the wall.
-A medical equipment tool is close by, used to peer deep into ear canals.
+A medical equipment tool is close by.
 There are posters on the walls warning and informing about flu season, shingles, sexually transmitted diseases and a chart that indicates what weight I should be for my height.
 In some rooms like this, doctors display their certificates of graduation from medical schools and photos of their kids.

-In most examination rooms, wherever they have been in the world, I have chatted with this exact same bone guy.
+In most examination rooms, wherever they have been in the world, I have chatted with this exact same bone guy on the wall.

 What I can’t figure is why he is always smiling and why he has such a good set of teeth?

 Put him in a nice set of clothes and give him a drink and he could be life of any party.